marcusg1k/coursera-python-/examstuff.md

 recursion: the repeated application of the same procedure to a smaller problem while loop: this is used when a segment of code needs to execute repeatedly while a condition is true

+Module 3 stuff:
+variables: know how ot properly initialize or increment a variable, you will also need to recognize a coding error due to the failure to properly initlialize a variable

+infinite loops: know how to recognize infinite loops and use common solutions to prevent them, check loop conditions, ranges, iterators, control statements

+Iterators: know the various options available for iterating a variable (using assignment operators) using the third range() function

+control statements: know how and when to use the break and continue control statements to prevent infinite loops

+common functions:
+range() function parameters - know roles of the three possible range(x, y, z) x = start of range (included) y = end of range (excluded index) z = incremental value

+print() Function default behavior